Plumsail/helpdesk-docs/Online/Getting Started/Quick HelpDesk configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to receive new tickets from your support email address you
 need to configure message forwarding.
-Navigate to HelpDesk settings
+Navigate to HelpDesk **Settings** page
 using the left navbar.
-You will see the **Email settings** section.
+You will see the **Email settings** tab.

 |HDEmailSettings|